 It was the men who worked on a troller named “Casino” who first noticed the fire.
 Thick black smoke was rising high against the misty skies of a crisp fall afternoon.

 A "Casino" crewmember alerted authorities in nearby Craig, Alaska, then rode their fishing boat less than a mile across the water to see if they could help.
 Their destination was Fish Egg Island, on the west side of Prince of Wales Island.

-It’s been almost 40 years since the fire, the investigation and the discovery of the largest mass murder in the history of the state of Alaska.
+It’s been over 40 years since the fire, the investigation and the discovery of the largest mass murder in the history of the state of Alaska.
 The tragedy goes unsolved, despite two trials.
 Residents of the fishing village of Craig have heard all the theories about who committed the horrible crimes that obliterated an entire family.

 The alleged killer was a former crewmember who knew the victims, or a stranger, or an acquaintance with a grudge.
 Theories never seemed to settle.

 The crime, which occurred in September 1982, was widely reported and stayed in the news.
 The mystery deepened with each new clue and coverage blew up again when an arrest was made two years later.